 Learn About Baby Formula Ingredients and Nutrition

-Baby formula ingredients and nutrition is something that every parent should consider before they decide to breastfeed or formula feed.
+Baby formula ingredients and nutrition are something that every parent should consider before they decide to breastfeed or formula feed.
 This nutritional beverage is intended to be used as a substitute for breast milk or infant formula.
 It can be used for infants who are either adopted, in foster care, or premature.
 Even if you do decide to breastfeed, you should know what is in baby formulas because:

-- later, you may use it to mix with baby cereal;
+• Later, you may use it to mix with baby cereal;

 Formula Nutrition Requirements